nicoguaro/nicoguaro.github.io/posts/tech_writing.rst

 ================

-As mentioned above, technical writing is something that a lot of persons have to lead with.
+As mentioned above, technical writing is something that a lot of persons have to deal with.
 This is a skill that is sometimes overlooked, but it should not.
 According to the
 `U.S. Bureau of Labor Statistics <https://www.bls.gov/ooh/media-and-communication/technical-writers.htm>`_